 It can sometimes help to engage the services of an external party to complete a marketing review as effectively and efficiently as possible.
 Abacus is one of the top marketing agencies in London when it comes to the delivery of high-quality marketing strategies.

 Strategic marketing review

-Please contact our Managing Director, Steve Brown, on 020 3858 7836 to discuss your marketing requirements in more detail.
+Please contact our Managing Director at Abacus marketing agency London, Steve Brown, on 020 3858 7836 to discuss your marketing requirements in more detail.
 Alternatively, please email him at email@example.com.
 You can also visit our website at www.abacusmarketing.co.uk to find out more.